const-dev/pylori/README.md

     pylori_dl [-v] http://videolectures.net/XXX/[video/NNN/]

-If the option `-v` or `--skip_video` is specified, pylori_dl will download only slides and skip the video.
+If the option `-v` or `--skip_video` is specified, pylori\_dl will download only slides and skip the video.

     pylori DIRECTORY

-`DIRECTORY` is the directory created by pylori_dl.
+`DIRECTORY` is the directory created by pylori\_dl.

-    pdf2png [-d DENSITY] PDF [PAGES [PAGES ...]]
+    pdf2png [-d DENSITY] [-m] DIRECTORY [PAGES [PAGES ...]]

-pdf2png will generate PNG images in the current directory from the specified PDF slides.
-`PDF` is the pdf slides downloaded by pylori_dl.
+pdf2png will find PDF slides in `DIRECTORY`, the directory created by pylori\_dl, and convert it to high resolution PNG images.
+The generated images are put into `DIRECTORY`.

+The option `PAGES` specifies page numbers of PDF to be used for the video in the *exact* order.
-`PAGES` could be a single page number or a range to page numbers in the format of `a-b` without spaces in between.
+`PAGES` could be a single page number or a range of page numbers in the format `a-b` without spaces in between.
-For example, `PAGES` could be `1-3` or `3-1` which are equivalent to `1 2 3` and `3 2 1` respectively.
-If `PAGES` is omitted, all pages
+For example, `1-3` and `3-1` are equivalent to `1 2 3` and `3 2 1` respectively.
-of PDF slides are generated.
+If `PAGES` is omitted, all pages of PDF are generated.

 `DENSITY` is the density of images to generate.

+When `-m` or `--match` is specified, original low resolution images are automatically matched with PDF pages. `PAGES` are ignored when this option is used.

+pdf2png will also make pylori to display new images afterward.

 Examples